This article describes the implementation of

 The custom draw system heavily uses recursive functions to draw the windows' objects and uses negative exponential random numbers in order to get better colors (will be described later).

 A recursive function calls itself for many times, until a control mechanism stops recursion.
-The prototype of this kind of functions is given below:
+The prototype of this kind of function is given below:

 void Recursion(int val)